 Next glue the small, speckled eggs into the nest.
 I used three small eggs in pastel colors speckled with a neutral tan color.
 If you’re like me, you may move them around a few times until they are exactly where you’d like.

 Add the finishing touches to your spring wreath.

-Now with your bow complete you can add it to your spring wreath.
-Place a dot of the hot glue on the back of your bow and press it onto the wreath.
-Press it on at the top of the form in the center.
+Place a dot of the hot glue on the back of your bow and add it to the top of the wreath.

 Flowers or Greenery